Irreligion in Lebanon: Student organisations

-The university with the most student activists for secularism in the government is the American University in Beirut (AUB).
+The university with the most student activists for secularism in the government is the American University of Beirut (AUB).
 One of the organisations there is the Secular Club, which was set up after the 2008 conflict.
-Its goal, according to former president Joumana Talhouk, is "“to create a political space where people from different social and sectarian backgrounds can unite under common principles.”
+Its goal, according to former president Joumana Talhouk, is "to create a political space where people from different social and sectarian backgrounds can unite under common principles."

 Another example of student activism is the far-left Red Oak Club.
-According to former president Theresa Sahyoun, the Red Oak Club and the Secular Club managed to find “common ground” and endorse the August 2016 Martyrs’ Square protest organized by Laïque Pride.
+According to former president Theresa Sahyoun, the Red Oak Club and the Secular Club managed to find "common ground" and endorse the August 2016 Martyrs' Square protest organized by Laïque Pride.

 Opposition to irreligion

 The overwhelming majority of Lebanese people are against the removal of religion in the public/private sphere.
 Both Christians and Muslims generally prefer to keep the Lebanese government divided along sectarian lines to increase their influence.

 Following Ghadi Darwish being the first child born in Lebanon without a designated sect, the Sunni Grand Mufti of Lebanon issued a fatwa condemning civil marriage and calling the idea a "germ" in Lebanese society.